zjy365/sailos-website/content/blog/(best-practices)/reduce-container-image-size-case-study/index.en.md

 ### 6. Validation: The Proof Is in the Data

-The new, squashed image was a mere **2.05GB**.
-We had achieved a staggering 390:1 compression ratio.
+The new, squashed image was only **2.05GB**.
+That's a 390-to-1 reduction.

-After pushing the optimized image, we restarted the user's `devbox`.
-It started successfully.
-A quick check confirmed the operation's success: the user's environment was perfectly intact, and the `btmp` monster was gone.
+We pushed the new image and restarted the user's `devbox`.
+It came up without any issues.
+We checked the filesystem to confirm the `btmp` file was gone.

 ```bash
 devbox@linux:~$ ls -lah /var/log/